wp-plugins/contact-form-maker/readme.txt

 WordPress Contact Form Maker is an advanced and easy-to-use tool for creating contact forms.
 == Description ==
+Contact Form Maker is a sophisticated and user-friendly form builder for making application forms.
+You can add an unlimited number of fields, including different types of text input fields (password, address, e-mail, phone, etc.), captcha, map (multiple locations are supported), and submission buttons.
+The back-end interface of the WordPress Contact Form Maker is intuitive and easy-to-use.
+As a result, the users who are not really familiar with scripting and programming can easily create complex application forms.

+A number of parameters of the WordPress Contact Form Maker are customizable (e.g. colors and fonts, element size).

+With WordPress Contact Form Maker you can build simple brief forms as well as produce complex applications forms with multiple sections and pages.
+All modern browsers are supported.

 ### Contact Form Maker